pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 Thus, we should manage the mouse event's modifier flags manually.
 `karabiner_grabber` uses CGEventTapCreate to modify mouse events.

+## CGEventPost

+It requires posting coregraphics events.<br />

+`CGEventPost` does not support some key events in OS X 10.12.

+* Mission Control key
+* Launchpad key
+* Option-Command-Escape

+Thus, `karabiner_grabber` does not use `CGEventPost`.

 ## IOKit device report in kext